All Episodes

 Correct.

-Wasn't that something?
+Yeah, wasn't that something?

-And McCain had higher Nielsen ratings apparently than Obama.
+And McCain had higher Nielsen ratings, apparently, than Obama.

-Palin had forty million people tuning in.
+Palin had 40 million people tuning in.

-That's why I say when you're in a qu when you're in a whole quit digging media, all of the attacks, all of the attention uh just did a massive favor for the GOP.
+All of the attacks, all of the attention just did a massive favor for the GOP.

 You're quite right about that.